DRMacIver/shrinkray/README.md

 Additionally, Shrink Ray has special support for the following formats:

 * C and C++ (via `clang_delta`, which you will have if creduce is installed)
-* Python (Quite basic support, but easy to improve)
+* Python
+* JSON
+* Dimacs CNF format for SAT problems

+Most of this support is quite basic and is just designed to deal with specific cases that the generic logic is known not to handle well, but it's easy to extend with additional transformations.
-It is fairly easy to add support for new formats as needed.
+It is also fairly easy to add support for new formats as needed.

 If you run into a test case and interestingness test that you care about that shrink ray handles badly please let me know and I'll likely see about improving its handling of that format.

 ## Parallelism